'Bad Boys' sequel shuts down parts of Miami's Brickell neighborhood

 Westbound traffic on the MacArthur Causeway will be closed from 2 to 4 p.m., while eastbound lanes will also be shut down at intermittent times.

-During the filming of "Bad Boys II" in 2002, crews shut down the MacArthur Causeway, causing long delays for those trying to get to, or leave, Miami Beach.
-This year's closure -- not on a weekday --should have less of an impact.
+During the filming of "Bad Boys II" in 2002, the production team shut down the MacArthur Causeway, causing long delays for those trying to get to or leave Miami Beach.
+This year's closure -- not on a weekday -- should have less of an impact.

-Miami is expected to receive around $10 million to cover the road closures and filming.
+Miami is expected to receive about $10 million to cover the road closures and filming.

 "Bad Boys for Life" brings back Mike Lowrey, played by Smith, and Marcus Burnett, played by Lawrence, as they team up with an elite unit to take down the leader of a Miami drug cartel.
 The movie is scheduled to be released in January 2020.